 If you have any more questions about anything that we have covered in this guide, please do not hesitate to get in touch.
 As well as answering your questions, one of our advisors might be able to connect you with a solicitor if they feel you have a valid claim.

 A fatal accident is any accident that results in the death of one or more of the people involved in the incident.
 However, in order to be able to claim compensation under the Fatal Accidents Act, you would need to prove that the accident was caused by the negligence of a third party.

 In order for someone to be considered negligent, they will need to have owed a duty of care to the person who has died.
 There are a number of different scenarios in which someone could owe someone else a duty of care that could result in different types of fatal accident, including:

 - At work.
-When you’re in the workplace, your employer owes you a duty of care.
+When you’re in the workplace, whether that be a construction site, office or somewhere else, your employer owes you a duty of care.
 This means that they need to take all reasonably practicable steps to keep you safe from an accident at work.
 Failure to do so could result in a fatal accident at work.

 - On the road.
 All road users owe one another a duty of care according to the Road Traffic Act 1988 and this is outlined in the Highway Code.
 If this duty of care is breached, for example a road user engages in dangerous driving, a fatal road traffic accident could occur.